 Video of the Day

-Chickpea sprouts are low in fat, as each 100-gram serving contains 4 grams of fat.
+Chickpea sprouts are low in fat, with each 100-gram serving containing 4 grams of fat.
 Of this fat, only 1 gram comes from saturated fat, a type of fat that may increase your risk of heart disease when you eat too much of it.

 Chickpea sprouts are a rich source of protein.
 Each 100-gram serving contains 10 grams of protein, which is 2 grams more than a cup of milk provides.
 Every cell in your body contains protein, and protein is continually broken down.